Trump ties may come back to haunt in swing state Wisconsin

 “His relationship with Trump is going to drive this campaign,” Evers told reporters after eating breakfast with his newly minted running mate, state Rep. Sarah Rodriguez.
 “Trump owns him, he owns Trump.
 That’s his problem, that’s not mine.”

-Michels’ campaign adviser Chris Walker reacted to Evers’ comments in a statement, saying Evers and Biden “are going to desperately attempt to do everything they can to distract the people of Wisconsin from their massive failures.”
+Michels’ campaign adviser Chris Walker reacted to Evers’ comments in a statement, saying Evers and President Joe Biden “are going to desperately attempt to do everything they can to distract the people of Wisconsin from their massive failures.”

 Michels, in his victory speech, touted himself as the voice for a working class that he said has been left behind by Democrats.
 Evers mocked that message, noting that Michels owns a $17 million estate in Connecticut.